microsoft/vscode-docs/docs/languages/typescript.md

 ### Step 3: Run the Build Task
-As this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (run Build Task).
+As this is the only task in the file, you can execute it by simply pressing `kb(workbench.action.tasks.build)` (Run Build Task).
 At this point you will see an additional file show up in the file list `HelloWorld.js`.

 The example TypeScript file did not have any compile problems, so by running the task all that happened was a corresponding `HelloWorld.js` file was created.

 ### Step 4: Reviewing Build Issues
 Unfortunately, most builds don't go that smoothly and the result is often some additional information.
 For instance, if there was a simple error in our TypeScript file we may get the following output from `tsc`:

     HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.

 This would show up in the output window (which can be opened using `kb(workbench.action.output.toggleOutput)`) and selecting Tasks in the output view dropdown.
 We parse this output for you and highlight detected problems in the status bar.

 ![Problems in Status Bar](images/typescript/problemstatusbar.png)